captainzero93/security_harden_linux/README.md

+!!-- Consider this broken as of now it will be going an overhaul soon --!!
+!!-- DO NOT USE ON A PRODUCTION MACHINE --!!

 # FORTRESS.SH :: Debian Linux Defence Configuration

 NOTICE: Fix Permissions .sh was causing issues on some systems it's been removed for now, the newer versions should already have fixed the issues that script attempted to.